 PCs & Macs

 PCs (Windows, Linux, Macintosh) can stream TV via web browsers or other video applications.
-Popular browsers include Chrome, Safari (Mac), FireFox, Opera, Edge, and the now discontinued Internet Explorer.
+Popular browsers include Chrome, Safari (Mac), Firefox, Opera, Edge (Microsoft).

 Tablets, Smartphones, Mobile Devices